robb-j/http-tar-unpacker/README.md

 ## How it works

 Unpacker runs an express server which has a pre-shared key and a volume to work in.
-You post an archive file to it, authenticated with the pre-shared key.
+You post it an archive, authenticated with the pre-shared key.
-The server unpacks the archive into its volume, making a new folder by hasing (sha256) the archive contents.
+The server unpacks the archive in its volume, making a new folder by hashing the archive itself.
-It then updates the `current` symlink to point to the new folder.
+It then updates a `current` symlink to point to the new folder.

 You have another container (link nginx) that mounts the same volume in and is setup to serve the content that is in `current` symlink.

+Once deployed, unpacker also cleans up its volume to remove any non-latest archives.

 > The symlink is to reduce the downtime when a build is happening
 > and means that it falls back to the previous "current" if something fails along the way.

-Once deployed, unpacker also cleans up its volume to remove any non-latest archives.

 ## Usage

 You run unpacker using the docker image, providing it with the pre-shared key and volume to work in.
-For example:

 **environment variables**